For Parents of Transgender Youth

 Social transition may include changing hairstyle or clothes, choosing a new name, using the correct pronouns and doing activities that fit with their true gender.
 For some children, this may be all they need to feel supported and be happy.
 Help your child find a community of other gender-nonconforming kids.
 Let your child define themselves and where they are on their journey—don’t ask them if they are transgender.

 Help them decide where they want to transition, whether it’s just with family and friends or also at school or out in the community.
 Be aware that in some communities a transgender kid or the whole family can be rejected or bullied.
 Contact the school principal, guidance counselor, dean, or a supportive teacher to determine how the school will react and how they can support your child’s transition.
-Validate your child, but keep him or her safe.
+Validate your child, but keep them safe.

 Medical Transition: Puberty is Key

 The onset of puberty, starting around age 10, can be unpleasant or even traumatic.
 Puberty blockers are hormone-blocking agents like Lupron, which prevent puberty or stop its progression.
 Puberty blockers can buy time by preventing development of secondary sexual characteristics.
 They can be stopped at any point if the young person decides not to transition.
 Once they are stopped, anatomical puberty will happen.
 Stopping puberty also eases the transition if transgender youth later go on to cross-gender hormones.
 Health insurance may or may not cover the cost of puberty blockers.
 In the state of New York, Medicaid will cover the cost.

 Cross-gender hormones are the next stage of transition, which allow the child to take on some of the secondary sex characteristics of their true gender.
 It’s important to find a medical provider who has experience caring for transgender children before starting hormone therapy.
 Usually kids start cross-gender hormones at age 16, although they may start at age 14 or younger to keep their development similar to their peers.